Byte1337/issues/README.md

 # ChangeLog
-This is the offical github for Depression Hacked Client changelogs
+This is the offical github for Depression Hacked Client changelogs & issues

 # Macro Tutorial